Working with datasets in ClearML

 Dataset.upload(cifar10_dataset, verbose=True)

-Add metadata for dataset
+Add metadata for a dataset

 Sample script for adding tags: